tessercat/pbx-docs/server/notes.md

 matches the request's POST data.

 Handler objects raise 404
-when they raise `ValueError`
-when expected keys are missing from POST data, or when they explicitly raise 404 due to some other error condition.
+when they raise `KeyError` or `ValueError` when expected keys or values are missing from POST data, or when they explicitly raise 404 due to some other error condition.